EMI-Group/Incremental-Optimization/README.md

 # IOPs

-The official implementation of IOPs [1] with MATLAB:
+The official implementation of IOPs [1] with MATLAB.

 ## Reference